-- Various changes to make clarifying edits due to other rule changes to Lab QA rules during 2017. - Removal of the requirement to send certificates for extractors to the WSLCB, but licensees must meet with requirements of the State Building Code Council in WAC 51-54A-3800, as well as other legal and regulatory requirements to ensure the safe construction and operation of extractor machines.
+- Various changes to make clarifying edits due to other rule changes to Lab QA rules during 2017. - Restored requirement to send certificates for extractors to the WSLCB.

+Licensees must still meet with requirements of the State Building Code Council in WAC 51-54A-3800, as well as other legal and regulatory requirements to ensure the safe construction and operation of extractor machines.